-As part of the Cloud Trust Program, Forcepoint understands the need to demonstrate the accountability of our Cloud Infrastructure through adherence to accepted security standards.
+As part of the Cloud Trust Program, Forcepoint understands the need to demonstrate the accountability of our Cloud Infrastructure through adherence to accepted cloud compliance and security standards.
 Forcepoint maintains the industry’s most comprehensive records of accreditation, including:

 - Being the first security vendor to incorporate ISO/IEC 27018 controls